pesi-/node-busmq/docs/usage.md

 Options:

-* `ttl` - duration in seconds for the queue to live without any attachments. default is 30 seconds.
+* `ttl` - duration in seconds for the queue to live without any attached clients. default is 30 seconds.
+* `maxsize` - the maximum number of messages the queue can contain. pushing a message to a full queue results in the `push` callback being called with `id` set to `null`. default is 0 (unlimited).
 * `discoverable` - whether this queue should notify all the federating buses connected to this bus about this queue. finding a discoverable queue is performed using the `queue.find#` method. default is false.